avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Initialize fields
 ~~~~~~~~~~~~~~~~~
-All fields (grid values defined as a raster) ar initialized.
+All fields (mesh values defined as a raster) are initialized.
 Flow velocity, pressure, peak flow velocity and peak pressures
 are set to zero.
 Flow depth and peak flow depth are set according to the initial particle distribution.
 See :py:func:`com1DFAPy.com1DFA.initializeFields`